teegr/ProjectEssentials-Permissions/documentation/in-using.md

 ### 2.3 API usage.

-I could not write this damn documentation at all and spend time on it, because it is so fucking understandable.
-But just in case, I will nevertheless sign here some trifles.
+I could not write this damn documentation at all and spend time on it, But just in case, I will nevertheless sign here some trifles.

 Let's start small?